Call (800)-863-5312 To Speak with an Experienced Daycare Injury Attorney for Free

-As a parent, you should pay close attention to your child in order to be able to recognize when your child has been injured at daycare, as many children may not be able to fully communicate their injury.
-Take detailed and dated notes, and file a police report if applicable.
-Police reports can act as an objective note of the incident, and if you suspect any criminal behavior on behalf of the daycare, this can initiate a criminal investigation in addition to your civil lawsuit against the daycare.
+First, pay close attention to your child to recognize when your child has been injured at daycare.
+Many children may not be able to fully communicate their injury.
+Take detailed notes and file a police report if applicable.
+Police reports can act as an objective record of the incident.

 2. Get Medical Treatment for Your Child

 Second, immediately seek medical treatment as soon as you realize your child has been injured.
 This mitigates your child's injuries.
 Additionally, keep all of your medical bills, receipts associated with seeking care for your child, and any other incidental costs.

 Your attorney may later use these receipts and detailed notes in seeking the highest monetary compensation from the at-fault daycare and insurance companies.

 Third, an experienced daycare injury attorney can help you seek the highest monetary compensation from at-fault parties and insurance companies.
 Further, your attorney can help educate you of your legal rights, legal time periods, and file a claim on your behalf.
 In some cases, the evidence an experienced attorney gets through in-depth investigations can be so strong that the daycare and insurance companies may seek a timely settlement instead of trial to avoid extra costs.